erickbytes/lofipython/content/blog/easy-wins-for-your-windows-computer.rst

    :width: 357px
    :height: 274px

 The `Windows Update Troubleshooter <https://support.microsoft.com/en-us/help/4027322/windows-update-troubleshooter>`__\ is supported by Windows and may help with updates that fail.
-I downloaded the troubleshooter forWindows Update and BITS, Windows'\ `Background Intelligence Transfer System. <https://docs.microsoft.com/en-us/windows/win32/bits/background-intelligent-transfer-service-portal>`__
+I downloaded the troubleshooter for Windows Update and BITS, the Windows `Background Intelligence Transfer System. <https://docs.microsoft.com/en-us/windows/win32/bits/background-intelligent-transfer-service-portal>`__

 The troubleshooter analyzes Windows Update and tries to fix the errors it finds.
 After running, it provides a status update on the issues it finds.